KIONA-BENTON MIDDLE SCHOOL

 Plagiarism is the taking of language, ideas, or thoughts from another person or source and representing them as your original work.
-Students who use plagiarized papers or projects, or are involved in any other form of cheating, will be subject to disciplinary action and loss of credit for plagiarized assignment.
+All students who use plagiarized papers or projects, or are involved in any other form of cheating, will be subject to disciplinary action and loss of credit for plagiarized assignment.
+Teachers will make contact with families letting them know about the situation.
 Further offenses will involve progressive discipline.

 Fire, earthquake, and lock-down drills are set up to help prevent injuries in the case of an emergency.
 These drills are required by law and will be held at regular intervals.
 All drills are to be taken seriously and students are to cooperate fully by practicing effective procedures to ensure the safety of all.
 Specific instructions for evacuation and response to such drills will be given at the beginning of the school year.
 In the event of a fire drill, all students are to exit the building immediately with their classes, line up quietly in their designated areas, and await further instructions.
 In the event of an earthquake or lock-down drill, students are to remain in a “hold” position as directed and wait for further instructions to be given.

 In the event of a school emergency or natural disaster, it is very important that students and parents follow school district procedures so we may keep all children safe.
 Please fill out the “Student/Family Emergency Release Form” sent home at the beginning of the school year, which is to be returned promptly, as it will be used for releasing students per parent direction.

 Please update throughout the year.
 Remember, in the event of a school emergency or natural disaster it is very important that school district procedures and guidelines are followed so we may keep children safe.